Where rainbow flags fly proudly at public buildings, businesses and homes — even beside the American flag outside City Hall.

 The famed “Pink Triangle,” centered around the 700 and 800 blocks of Duval, is home to an entertainment cluster of LGBTQ bars, clubs and shops.
 The area also contains four colorful rainbow crosswalks.

 Key West offers several beaches, including locals’ favorite “Fort Liz Taylor Beach,” so dubbed by gay fans of the actress who frequented Fort Zachary Taylor Historic State Park’s beach with her husband, actor Richard Burton.

-City-operated Higgs Beach, beside historic West Martello Tower, is recognized as one of the world’s 11 best gay beaches by gaycities.com.
+City-operated Higgs Beach, beside historic West Martello Tower, has been recognized as one of the world’s 11 best gay beaches by gaycities.com.

-Just 7 miles offshore lies the continental United States’ only living coral barrier reef, offering diving and snorkeling in clean aquamarine waters.
+Just 7 miles offshore lies the continental United States’ only living coral barrier reef, offering diving and snorkeling in clear aquamarine waters.

 LGBTQ visitors to Key West can honestly and openly feel “free to be” themselves — to make new lifelong friends, play from dawn to dusk, party into the wee morning hours or simply relax and savor the island experience.